isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

     }

 The returned information about each shared network merely contains the shared network name and the metadata.
-In order to fetch the detailed information about the selected shared network, use the `remote-network[46]-get` command.
+To fetch detailed information about the selected shared network, use the ``remote-network[46]-get`` command.

 The example response above contains three shared networks.
 One of the shared networks is associated with all servers, so it is included in the list of shared networks to be used by "server1" and "server2".
-The remaining two shared networks are returned because one of them is associated with the "server1" and another one is associated with the "server2".
+The remaining two shared networks are returned because one of them is associated with "server1" and another one is associated with "server2".

-When listing unassigned shared networks, the response will look similar to this:
+When listing unassigned shared networks, the response looks similar to this:

 .. code-block:: json